Rodent Control in South Florida

 - Disinfect areas such as attics that have been contaminated with urine or feces.
 Mice and rats will not be deterred by good cleanliness, but they will be attracted by bad sanitation.

 We come with an array of experience and individualize each plan to eradicate your rodent infestation.

 Frequently Asked Questions

 Yes, you may need rodent control if you have rodents in your home.
 There are many reasons why you might need rodent control.
 If you have a rodent infestation or evidence of them, such as droppings, you will want to take action to get rid of them.
 You may be dealing with damage to your property, health risks (rodents can spread diseases), and other nuisances such as contaminated food.
 If you are concerned about any of these issues, it’s important to take action and get rid of the rodents as soon as possible.

 Similar to our pest control services, the cost of your rodent control service will vary depending on the level of infestation and the surrounding environment.
 We recommend contacting our office to schedule a FREE inspection and quote for your specific rodent control requirements.

 On Demand Pest Control will work with you to find the best solution for your rat problem.
 Our treatments commonly include a wide range of products.
 In order to provide you with the best possible solution, an expert will perform an in-depth assessment of your house.
 Based on your specific situation, the exact treatment you receive from On Demand will oftentimes combine conventional treatments with environmentally friendly services.

-On Demand does NOT charge for inspections.
+On Demand offers free inspections!
 Our objective is to provide each customer with a personalized strategy.
 We know where to look for certain types of bugs, and we will perform a full inspection to find them.
 Additionally, we will also check for any other type of pest that may have made their way into your home.
 Each strategy takes into account the specifics of the property, issue, and the surrounding area.
-You may request an inspection by contacting 954-947-0805.
+You may request an inspection by contacting (954) 947-0805.